-How many have glomerular disease?
+How many have people glomerular disease?

 How is glomerular disease treated?

-What are the symptoms of glomerular disease, and how is it diagnosed?
+What are the symptoms of glomerular disease and how is it diagnosed?

-The signs and symptoms of glomerular disease include
+Signs and symptoms of glomerular disease include:

-- albuminuria: large amounts of protein in the urine
+- Albuminuria: large amounts of protein in the urine

-- hematuria: blood in the urine
+- Hematuria: blood in the urine

-- hypoproteinemia: low blood protein
+- Hypoproteinemia: low blood protein levels

-- edema: swelling in parts of the body
+- Edema: swelling in parts of the body

-Urinalysis provides information about kidney damage by indicating levels of protein and red blood cells in the urine.
-Blood tests measure the levels of waste products such as creatinine and urea nitrogen to determine whether the filtering capacity of the kidneys is impaired.
-If these lab tests indicate kidney damage, the doctor may recommend ultrasound or an x-ray to see whether the shape or size of the kidneys is abnormal.
+Urinalysis provides information about kidney damage by showing the levels of proteins and red blood cells in the urine.
+Blood tests measure levels of waste products such as creatinine and urea nitrogen to determine if the kidneys' filtering capacity is impaired.
+If these lab tests indicate kidney damage, the doctor may recommend an ultrasound or X-ray to see if the shape or size of the kidneys is abnormal.
 These tests are called renal imaging.